adavoli91/Time-series-forecasting-N-HiTS/README.md

 The dataset used for this example can be found at [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/).
 In particular, a model is defined and trained for each category present in the dataset.

+The full documentation to this repository can be found in [documentation](https://adavoli91.github.io/Time-series-forecasting-N-HiTS/doc_config/).

 The code is organized in the following sections:

 - [Preprocessing](./docs/doc_preprocess.md): this section prepares data for the model;